-How many years ocioi e te
+How many years before teachers vest?

 3 years or less 4 or 5 years 6 to 9 years 10+ years

-Alabama , ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
+Alabama Jears

 Alaska

 Arizona

-Arkansas
+Arkansas -

 California

 Colorado

 Connecticut

 Delaware

-District of Columbia
+Delaware District of Columbia

-Florida 1
+Florida

 Georgia

 Hawaii

 Idaho

 Illinois

 Indiana

 lowa

 Kansas

 Kentucky

 Louisiana

 Maine

 Maryland

 Massachusetts

-Michigan Ш
+Michigan

 Minnesota

 Mississippi

 Missouri

 Montana

 Nebraska

 Nevada

 New Hampshire

 New Jersey

-NEW MEXICO
+New Mexico

 New York

 North Carolina

-North Dakota
+NORTH DAKOTA

-Ohio 2
+Ohio

 Oklahoma

-Oregon
+Oregon -

 Pennsylvania

 Rhode Island

-South Carolina 3
+South Carolina

 South Dakota

 Tennessee

 Texas

 Utah

 Vermont

 Virginia

-Washington 4
+Washington

 West Virginia

 Wisconsin

-Wyomina
+Wyoming

-Wyoming 3 37 2 9
+3 37 2 9

-Figure 42 What funds do states permit teachers to withdraw from their defined benefit plans if they leave after five years?
+What funds do states permit teachers to withdraw from their defined benefit plans if they leave after five years?

-Less than their own Only their own contribution Their own contribution plus interest Their own contribution and full employer contribution plus interest
+Less than their own contribution Only their own contribution Their own contribution plus interest Their own contribution and part of the employer contribution plus interest Their own contribution and full employer contribution plus interest

-Alabama Continbution CONTINUATION pius interest pius interest
+Alabama

-Alaska 2
+Alaska

 Arizona

 Arkansas

-Calarada
+California

 Colorado

 Connecticut

 Delaware

 District of Columbia

-Florida 3
+Florida

 Georgia

 Hawaii

 Idaho

 Illinois

-Indiana 4
+Indiana

-Iowa
+lowa

 Kansas

 Kentucky

 Louisiana

 Maine

 Maryland

 Massachusetts

 Michigan

 Minnesota

 Mississippi

 Missouri

 Montana

 Nebraska

-Nevada 5
+Nevada

 New Hampshire

 New Jersey

-NEW MEXICO
+New Mexico

 New York

 North Carolina

-North Dakota
+NORTH DAKOTA

-Ohio 6
+Ohio

 Oklahoma

-Oregon 7
+Oregon

 Pennsylvania

 Rhode Island

-South Carolina8
+South Carolina

 South Dakota

-Tennessee П $\overline{\Box}$
+Tennessee

 Texas

-Utah 9
+Utah

 Vermont

 Virginia

-Washington 10
+Washington

 West Virginia

 Wisconsin

 Wyoming

-yoming 3 3 35 5 1
+3 3 35 5 1

-- Some states' withdrawal policies vary depending on teachers' years of service.
+- 1 Some states' withdrawal policies vary depending on teachers' years of service.
 Year five is used as a common point of comparision. - 2 As of July 1, 2006, Alaska only offers a defined contribution plan to new members, which allows teachers leaving the system after five years to withdraw 100 percent of the employer contribution. - 3 Since Florida teachers do not contribute to the defined benefit plan, the only funds participants could withdraw upon leaving are those made for special circumstances such as purchasing time.
 Florida also has a defined contribution plan, which allows teachers with at least one year of service who are leaving the system to withdraw 100 percent of the employer contribution. - 4 Teachers transferring to another governmental retirement plan may also withdraw the amount necessary to purchase creditable service in the new plan. - 5 Most teachers in Nevada are in a noncontributory defined benefit system, and thus do not have contributions to withdraw.
 The small minority that are in a contributory system may withdraw their contributions plus interest. - 6 Ohio has two other pension plans.
 Ohio's defined contribution plan allows teachers with at least one year of service who are leaving the system to withdraw 100 percent of the employer contribution.
 Exiting teachers with at least five years of experience in Ohio's combination plan may withdraw their employee-funded defined contribution component, but must wait until age 50 to withdraw funds from the employer-funded defined benefit component. - 7 Oregon only has a hybrid retirement plan, which allows exiting teachers to withdraw their contributions plus earnings from their defined contribution component; they still receive the employer-funded defined benefit payments at retirement age. - 8 South Carolina also has a defined contribution plan, which allows exiting teachers to withdraw 100 percent of their contributions and employer contributions, plus interest. - 9 Since Utah teachers do not contribute to the defined benefit plan, the only funds participants could withdraw upon leaving are those made for special circumstances such as purchasing time. - 10 Washington also has a hybrid retirement plan, which allows exiting teachers to withdraw their contributions plus earnings from their defined contribution component; they still receive the employer-funded defined benefit payments at retirement age.

-Goal 9 - Pension Neutrality
+Area 2: Retaining Effective Teachers Goal 9 - Pension Neutrality